-Do consider the exterior colors on your recreational vehicle before you begin.
-Then, see if you can use similar tones on the interior to form a cohesive look, so your design looks more intentional.
+Do consider the exterior colors of your recreational vehicle before you begin.
+Then, see if you can use similar tones on the interior to form a cohesive look so your design looks more intentional.

 Great color mixes for minimalist decorating include these shades: